dbos-inc/dbos-docs/docs/python/examples/rag-slackbot.md

 <img src="https://github.com/user-attachments/assets/1051ed46-ac6f-49bf-9109-449df9e4bca2" alt="Debug this workflow menu" width="400" />

+This app is adapted from LlamaIndex's [Llamabot](https://github.com/run-llama/llamabot).
 This app uses DBOS to:

 1. Serverlessly deploy the bot to the cloud.
 2. Durably orchestrate the RAG pipeline, guaranteeing each Slack message is processed exactly once and no message is lost or duplicated.

 All source code is [available on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/llamabot).

 ## Import and Initialize the App